I’ve always had a thing for anniversaries.

 Batch the blog process

-I use Wednesdays as my content creation day.
-Every Wednesday, my main priority is to crank out at least one new piece of content that I’m excited to share.
+Whatever strategy I’m using, I always use Mondays as my content creation day.
+Every Monday, my main priority is to work on at least one new piece of content that I’m excited to share.

 (Not kinda sorta lukewarm about.
 PSYCHED to share.
 That standard makes a big difference, motivation-wise.)